vuejs/docs/src/api/options-composition.md

   The `props` object is immutable for userland code during development (will emit warning if user code attempts to mutate it).

-  The second argument provides a context object which exposes a selective list of properties that were previously exposed on `this`:
+  The second argument provides a context object which exposes various objects and functions that might be useful in `setup`:

   ```js
   const MyComponent = {